 When taking the ferry from Playa del Carmen to Cozumel lots of touts were already trying to make me rent a scooter or car and on the streets you will find them walking around as well.
 It is pretty easy to find someone how wants to rent you a scooter in Cozumel, but finding it for the right price is a little harder.
 I advice you to bargain and ask for prices from a couple guys.

-If you are coming from a cruise ship you can basically just walk off the terminal take a left and then the first right.
+If you are visiting Cozumel by cruise ship you can basically just walk off the terminal take a left and then the first right.
 This is the street where I also rented my scooter at El Chacal.
-In this street there are about 4 rental companies and you have a good bargaining position.
+In this street there are about 4 scooter rental companies and you have a good bargaining position.

 2. Price for renting a scooter in Cozumel